UserHyuser/ruby_fpa_cli/README.md

 # File Processor Application

-A Dockerized Ruby CLI application for processing image and PDF files to extract previews and text content.
+A Ruby CLI application for processing image and PDF files to extract previews and text content.

 ## Features